John B. Ritch III: Career

 From 2001 to 2012, Ritch was in the private sector as director general of the World Nuclear Association, the London-based trade association for companies that comprise the global nuclear energy industry.
 The WNA was created in 2001, when Ritch and a few industry leaders undertook to build on the foundation of the Uranium Institute a fully inclusive body for a diverse industry that consists of uranium miners, fuel makers, reactor vendors, electrical utilities, and related professions in more than 30 countries.
-During Ritch's 12-year tenure, WNA membership quintupled from fewer than 40 companies to more than 200.
-This success in recruiting most enterprises with a significant role in the generation of nuclear power has positioned WNA to foster cooperation within, and to represent, this key global industry.
+During Ritch's 12-year tenure, WNA membership quintupled from fewer than 40 companies to nearly 200.
+This success in recruiting most of the world’s enterprises with a significant role in the generation of nuclear power has positioned WNA to foster cooperation within, and to represent, this key global industry.

 As WNA head, Ritch was an international advocate for expanded use of nuclear power, propounding its role as an environmentally beneficial technology of crucial value in preventing catastrophic climate change.
 As an industry spokesman, Ritch also responded to public alarm over the Japanese accident at Fukushima.

 In 2003, to mark the 50th anniversary of President Eisenhower's Atoms-for-Peace initiative, Ritch conceived and launched the World Nuclear University, sponsor of an annual "summer institute" that each year brings together young nuclear-energy professionals from some 30 nations.
 In 2007, Ritch led WNA in creating World Nuclear News, which now serves as an authoritative internet resource providing comprehensive daily news and analysis on events in the global nuclear industry.

 As an American sideline, Ritch has engaged in historic preservation in the nation's capital.
 Notably, he created John Logan House, once a home and now a tribute to the heroic Civil War commander who went on to found Memorial Day and serve in the US Senate as a champion of civil rights and advancement for newly freed black Americans.
 Ritch salvaged the building in 1975 when it was derelict and collapsing, then began the research and renovation that yielded a Logan Circle landmark.
 In the early 1980’s, near Logan Circle, Ritch gained the placement of Wardman Row—seven early-20th-century apartment buildings created by famed developer Harry Wardman—on the National Register of Historic Places; he then began renewal of that block by renovating two of its buildings.
 More recently, on Capitol Hill adjacent to the Library of Congress, Ritch revitalized a mid-century apartment building now known as The Montana.

 In other entrepreneurship, Ritch co-founded CaliVita International, an overseas supplier and multi-level marketer of American-made vitamin supplements.
-Since its launch in 1992, the Calivita sales system has attracted tens of thousands of participants and resulted in the export of a large volume of US products to some three dozen European countries.
+Since its launch in 1992, the Calivita sales system has attracted hundreds of thousands of participants and resulted in the export of a large volume of US products to some three dozen European countries.